 Who We Are

-KIPP Bayview Academy (Grades 5-8) is a public charter middle school located in the Bayview in San Francisco.
+KIPP Bayview Academy (grades 5-8) is a public charter middle school located in the Bayview neighborhood of San Francisco.

 Mission